OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, the combination of coffee with dopamine represents an exciting avenue for managing heart failure.
 By leveraging the cardiovascular benefits of both substances, this novel approach has the potential to improve cardiac output, alleviate fluid overload symptoms, and protect cardiac cells.
 However, rigorous scientific investigations are necessary to fully understand the efficacy and safety of this therapeutic strategy before it can be translated into clinical practice.

-Coffee With Milrinone
+Coffee and Milrinone

 Coffee With Milrinone: A Promising Combination for Heart Failure Treatment